-On Christmas Night (Sussex Carol) for 2 voices or instruments, free!
+On Christmas Night (Sussex Carol) for 2 voices or instruments, now with a simple harmony part (all open strings) for violin beginners!
 This pretty, vibrant Christmas carol is old-fashioned with a traditional English feeling, yet is fairly unknown.

-My beginning singing class learned it very easily and liked it at once!
+My beginning singing class learned it very easily and liked it at once, and the violin duet (new) is tailor-made for a beginner who struggles to count.

 I love the energy and joy in this song.
 The Christmas carol lyrics are to the point: "Then why should men on earth be so sad, since our Redeemer made us glad?
 When from our sin he set us free, all for to gain our liberty!"